|Nutritional Guidelines (per serving)|

 We love adding a few greens to our juice and smoothie recipes for their incredible nutritional boost.

-As a smoothie we also add nuts, protein powder, and flaxseeds.
+As a smoothie we suggest adding nuts, protein powder, and flaxseeds, if desired.

 Choi JG, Kim SY, Jeong M, Oh MS. Pharmacotherapeutic potential of ginger and its compounds in age-related neurological disorders.
 Pharmacol Ther.
 2018;182:56-69. doi:10.1016/j.pharmthera.2017.08.010

 US Department of Agriculture.
 Food Data Central.
 Ginger root, raw.
 Updated April 1, 2019.